intel-analytics/BigDL-2.x/notebook/scala/fraudDetection/README.md

 3. To support the training for imbalanced data set in fraud detection, some Transformers and algorithms are developed in https://github.com/intel-analytics/analytics-zoo/tree/legacy/pipeline/fraudDetection.

-4. build jar file with maven under the directory
+4. build frauddetection jar file with maven under the directory or use fraud-1.0.1-SNAPSHOT.jar

 ```
 mvn package